Jinntec/Fore/doc/json.md

 author: joern turner
 date: 06.03.2019

-This document describes the exchange format for binding between client and server.
+This document describes the JSON format of the client-side data-model.

-The `xf-bind` elements are provided in an JSON format that matches the structure of the bindings.
+`<xf-bind>` elements are converted to an JSON format that matches the structure of the bind elements.
 This will be consumed by the client and serves as the datamodel of the client.

-## bind properties
+## bind attributes

-A bind may have additional properties that attach certain facets to bound nodes.
+A `<xf-bind>` may have additional attributes that attach certain facets to bound nodes.
 With the exception of the `type` property these are the result of evaluation of a boolean XPath expression.

-The following properties exist:
+The following attributes exist:

 Property | Meaning | default
 -------- | ------- | -------
+id       | required id | none
-readonly | bound node is readonly or readwrite | false required | bound node is required or optional | false relevant | bound node is relevant or not | true
+ref or set | XPath expression pointing to one or multiple bound node(s) | none calculate | XPath expression calculating a value | none readonly | bound node is readonly or readwrite | false required | bound node is required or optional | false relevant | bound node is relevant or not | true